Derek-Walton/Smart-Home-Coursework/README.md

 * Python 3

-This project uses Tkinter which is a standard python package that comes pre-installed with Python
+This project uses Tkinter which is a standard python package that comes pre-installed with Python.

 ### If ran on Mac